-In addition to highlighting definitional and interpretative difficulties, these rulings also demonstrate the pitfalls of attempting to attain distributional and social aims through reduced rates: biscuits and potato crisps were excluded from the scope of application of the reduced rates because the legislator deemed these products as not fulfilling those distributional and social aims; yet, similar products like M&S teacakes, or Pringles are benefiting from reduced rates; the result being that the tax system is de facto subsidising those products, in detriment of competing products.
-The consequences for fiscal neutrality are obvious: treating competing products differently for VAT purposes is bound to create distortions of competition.
-In addition there might be unexpected detrimental effects: the ruling in Pringles, for example, creates an incentive for producers of potato crisps to reduce the potato contents in their products in order to benefit from a reduced rate.
+In the meantime, national courts too have been struggling with similar difficulties, and in this regard, United Kingdom court cases concerning food products are particularly telling.
+In addition to highlighting definitional and interpretative difficulties, these rulings also demonstrate the pitfalls of attempting to attain distributional and social aims through reduced rates: certain food products were excluded from the scope of application of the reduced rates because the UK legislator deemed these products as not fulfilling those distributional and social aims; yet, similar products are benefiting from reduced rates; the result being that the tax system is de facto subsidising those products, in detriment of competing products.
+The consequences for fiscal neutrality are obvious: treating competing products differently for VAT purposes is bound to create distortions to competition.
+In addition there might be unexpected detrimental effects: some decisions, for example, would have been likely to create an incentive to alter the manufacturing of their products in order to benefit from a reduced rate.

 Whilst difficult to quantify, the costs of these distortions of consumption and investment decisions may be extremely significant.
 Reduced rates of VAT erode the tax base, and importantly may subsidise inefficient production - since the suppliers of products subject to reduced rates do not have to compete on a level playing field with suppliers of products subject to standard.
-The result is a significant decrease in efficiency of the tax, as measured by the IMF and the OECD, which shows that European countries' VAT systems tend to rank below the OECD c-efficiency ratio, or revenue
+The results of the cost-benefit analysis as applied to reduced VAT rates is therefore particularly negative: not only it is unclear whether they accomplish any of the social and distributional objectives that they set out to achieve, but they also carry significant costs beyond the mere loss of potential revenue.
+The result is a significant decrease in efficiency of the tax, as measured by the IMF and the OECD,